 Applications for 2021 Thrive@GA staff are now open!
 Read below for all the information.
-The deadline for all applications (Thrive@GA, YA@GA Staff, GA Youth Junior Dean, and GA Youth Staff) is December 9th, 2020.
-This is a transitional year for the GA Youth and Young Adult staff teams, to learn more about the new direction we are heading with the staffing structure and application process, check out this blog post from UUA staff.
+The deadline for all applications (Thrive@GA, YA@GA Staff, GA Youth Junior Dean, and GA Youth Staff) is December 7th, 2020.
+This is a transitional year for the GA Youth and Young Adult staff teams.
+Check out this blog post from UUA staff to learn more about the new direction we are heading with the staffing structure and application process.

 Apply to Be on Thrive@GA Staff

-All volunteer staff will attend GA for free - registration, travel, lodging, and a food stipend will all be provided at no cost to you.
+When we have GA in-person, all volunteer staff attend GA for free—registration, travel, lodging, and a food stipend will all be provided at no cost to you.
+In the event of a virtual GA (like GA 2021), GA staff will receive a commensurate stipend.

 So get all ready to apply for GA staff!